defl/directshow_metadata_injector_filter/README.md

 *(If you're running a AVerMedia Live Gamer 4K - GC573 don't forget to set it's output to P010 for 10bit, you can do this in preferences under device->webcam->format, see [here](images/potplayer_avermedia_settings.png))*

+## Configuration

+Configuration is via a .ini file which contains all the settings.
+There is an example_config.ini._

+There is a small Python program included in the python/ subdir which can automatically generate this file for a range of devices.
+For this to work you need to place the device before the input to the capture server (you want to do this anyway because higher end audio is notriously poor though such setups).
+This way the device will see the same HDR meta data as the capture card and the filter can inject the correct metadata in the directshow stream.
+The config is re-generated every few seconds and a quick stop-start will reload everything and get you the right parameters (after a menu-switch or a new movie starts for example).

+Supported devices:

+ * HDFury Vertex2

 ## Build

-Open with Visual Studio 2019 VC++, should just work out of the box.
+**C++**: Open with Visual Studio 2019 VC++, should just work out of the box.

+**Python**: Just have a python 3.x interpretor and install the packages mentioned in requirements.txt

 ## FAQ

 Is this plug and play?
 No, because this filter does not offer anything new to get an video stream decoded it will not automatically be added to a DirectShow graph.
 It needs to be forced to be included, see install for an example.

 ## Credits

-Thanks to WP for the initial introduction to DirectShow
+ * Thanks to WP for the initial introduction to DirectShow

-Thanks to Hendrik Leppkes' for his excellent [LAV](https://github.com/Nevcairiel/LAVFilters/releases) filter.
+ * Thanks to Hendrik Leppkes' for his excellent [LAV](https://github.com/Nevcairiel/LAVFilters/releases) filter.

-Thanks to madshi for [madVR](http://madvr.com/).
+ * Thanks to madshi for [madVR](http://madvr.com/).

-No thanks to all capture card manufacturers who are willing to sell you half implemented hardware.
+No thanks to all capture card manufacturers who are willing to sell you half implemented software on their hardware.